 WHO WE ARE

-We are a Budapest based educational development team.
-Our experts are developing STEAM based maker curricula for makerspace environments.
+We are a Budapest based education development team working on improving education through hands-on-learning.
+Our experts are developing the Maker's Red Box STEAM based curriculums for makerspace environments.
 Since 2015 we have been offering afterschool workshops and summer camps for kids between the ages of 11 and 21.
 We are happy to share our knowledge with anyone who is considering opening an educational makerspace, is looking for teaching materials, or is seeking to train their teachers and specialists.

 Az elmúlt 5-8 évben folyamatosan jelentek meg könyvtárakban, múzeumokban, művelődési központokban, majd az oktatási intézményekben is 3D nyomtatók, lézervágók, programozható robotkarok, digitális varrógépek, forrasztópákák és egyéb szerszámok, eszközök.
 Az Egyesült Államoktól Finnországon át Dél-Koreáig egyre több országban ismerik fel a maker oktatás erényeit, és építik be az oktatásba.